reedbn/oscilloscope-drawer/README.md

 script that distorts stereo audio files so that they render as images on an XY-mode oscilloscope.
 It is not fast, not pretty (code), and not user-friendly, but good enough for what I wanted to do with it.
+Specifically, I can take any song or audio track, and turn it into a form of oscilloscope music, drawing a picture of my choice with sound.

 # Example Output
 Jens East - Galaxies: [YouTube](https://youtu.be/yvlaeIdA-zg) [SoundCloud](https://soundcloud.com/greenkid336600/jens-east-galaxies-render-2)